 The black one replaces what was my only remaining iron-free shirt for the office.
 When I removed the worn lace from my previously refashioned shirt, I realized that the shirt itself was a little snug now so I let it go too.

 As you may have noticed, a lot of my posts have been about finding clothes that fit and letting go of those that don’t.
 My body changed in several ways since October and now I find myself just differently shaped.
-Without any extra noticeable gain, my shoulders, ribs and hips demand just a bit more space than they used to.
+My shoulders, ribs and hips demand just a bit more space than they used to.
 After 3+ months of this shape, I accept that it is not temporary and have set out to make sure I am happy wearing my clothes.

 Aside from filling up another three charity shop bags, one step in this was finding two basic blazers to build from.
 I did have to resort to store-bought and somewhat boring black and navy ones to replace my lovely green, but at least now I have blazers I can cross my arms in!
 I brought two in and donated three, which made me pleased with the deal.